 There are numerous reasons why people choose to visit Martha’s Vineyard for their vacation.
 Someone described Martha’s Vineyard as idealised country living for people from the city.
 That’s probably a fair assessment.

-From the rocky coastlines and sparkling blue waters to the rural towns and charming villages, Martha’s Vineyard has a certain quality unlike most other vacation destinations in the US.
+From the rocky coastlines and sparkling blue waters to the rural towns and charming villages, Martha’s Vineyard is a larger version of many New England towns.
+The island though has a certain quality unlike most other vacation destinations in the US.

 There are no traffic lights on the island.
 There was a massive brouhaha when the town’s giant traffic circle in the center of the island was installed.
 People opposed a traffic light even though the 4 way junction was both busy and dangerous.